Facts about Roberto Clemente

 Roberto Clemente Biography

-Clemente wore uniform #21… He was voted into the Baseball Hall of Fame less than three months after his death; the Hall of Fame waived the rule requiring a five-year waiting period after the end of a player’s career… His lifetime batting average was .317… He batted a gaudy .414 in the 1971 World Series and was named the series MVP… Major League Baseball gives an annual Roberto Clemente Award to “the player who best exemplifies the game of baseball, sportsmanship, community involvement and the individual’s contribution to his team”… His full name has been the source of some confusion.
+Clemente wore uniform #21… He was voted into the Baseball Hall of Fame less than three months after his death; the Hall of Fame waived the rule requiring a five-year waiting period after the end of a player’s career… He was a roommate and mentor to fellow Pirate Dock Ellis, of LSD no-hitter fame… His lifetime batting average was .317… He batted a gaudy .414 in the 1971 World Series and was named the series MVP… Major League Baseball gives an annual Roberto Clemente Award to “the player who best exemplifies the game of baseball, sportsmanship, community involvement and the individual’s contribution to his team”… His full name has been the source of some confusion.
 Though he was known as Roberto Clemente, his family name was Roberto Clemente Walker; the Latin tradition is to have the mother’s maiden name follow the paternal name.
 His Hall of Fame plaque originally read Roberto Walker Clemente, but was recast to read Roberto Clemente Walker in 2000… San Juan, Puerto Rico is sometimes listed as his place of birth; Carolina is a nearby suburb.